Ashraf Pahlavi

 Ashraf ol-Molouk Pahlavi (اشرفالملوک پهلوی, Ašraf Pahlavi, 26 October 1919 – 7 January 2016) was the twin sister of Mohammad Reza Pahlavi, the late Shah of Iran (Persia), and a member of the Pahlavi dynasty.
 She was considered the "power behind her brother" and was instrumental in the 1953 countercoup that overthrew Prime Minister Mohammad Mosaddegh in favour of strengthening the monarchical rule of the Shah.
 She served her brother as a palace adviser and was a strong advocate for women's rights.
-Following the Iranian revolution in 1979, she lived in exile in France, New York, Paris and Monte Carlo and remained outspoken against the Iranian Islamic Republic.
+Following the Iranian Revolution in 1979, she lived in exile in France, New York, Paris and Monte Carlo and remained outspoken against the Iranian Islamic Republic.

 Early life

-Ashraf Pahlavi was born in Tehran on 26 October 1919, five hours after her brother Mohammad Reza.
+Ashraf Pahlavi was born in Tehran, Iran, on 26 October 1919, five hours after her brother Mohammad Reza.
 Her parents were Reza Pahlavi, a military commander, who would become the Shah of Iran, and Tadj ol-Molouk, the second of his four wives.
 She had 10 siblings and half-siblings.